MoePunchQWQ/PCB-pico-mac/README.md

 ## Source Files
 ---------------------------------
 The silkscreen text on the PCB layout uses the **3dventure** font.
-This is a free font available for download online.
+This is a free font available for you to download online.

 ## Revision History
 ---------------------------------